tijjjy/tijjjy.me/_posts/2023-01-22-Self-Host-Tailscale-Derp-Server.md

 - derp01.example.com
 - A Record
 - 1.1.1.1 (Using your own servers IP address of course)

+Additionally the DNS record step adding in a record for the servers IPV6 Address.

 Once set, confirm the domain resolves to the IP address by running,
 ```bash